Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Introduction

-We call a process $M:= (M_t, t \ge 0)$ a {\em multiplicative subordinator} or {\em \msub} for short if for some subordinator $(\xi_t, t \ge 0)$.
-As shown by Pitman \cite{Pit-99} and Bertoin \cite{Ber-hom}, such processes arise naturally in the theory of continuous-time processes of coagulation and fragmentation.
-The process $(1 - M_t, t \ge 0 )$ is the random cumulative distribution function of a random discrete probability measure on $(0,\infty)$.
-These random measures have been studied in the theory of Bayesian non-parametric statistics \cite{Dok-74,DoJ-04,Jam-06}, not just for subordinators $\xi$, but more generally for increasing processes with independent increments which are not necessarily stationary.
+for some subordinator $(\xi_t, t \ge0)$.
+As shown by Pitman \cite {Pit-99} and Bertoin \cite{Ber-hom}, such processes arise naturally in the theory of continuous-time processes of coagulation and fragmentation.
+The process $(1 - M_t, t \ge0 )$ is the random cumulative distribution function of a random discrete probability measure on $(0,\infty)$.
+These random measures have been studied in the theory of Bayesian nonparametric statistics \cite{Dok-74,DoJ-04,Jam-06}, not just for subordinators $\xi$, but more generally for increasing processes with independent increments which are not necessarily stationary.